awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn-updating-stacks-changesets-execute.md

   The command in the example executes a change set with the ID `arn:aws:cloudformation:us-east-1:123456789012:changeSet/SampleChangeSet/1a2345b6-0000-00a0-a123-00abc0abc000`\.

-  After you run the command, AWS CloudFormation starts updating the stack\.
+  After you run the command, CloudFormation starts updating the stack\.
 To view the stack's progress, use the [aws cloudformation describe\-stacks](using-cfn-describing-stacks.md) command\.